 - Carlton Banks from The Fresh Prince of Bel-Air mostly qualifies for this, but he does get his chances from time to time.
 His short stature does not really help much.

 - Irwin "Skippy" Handelman in Family Ties.
 Unusual in that Skippy was even less intelligent than Mallory Keaton.
-Alex P. Keaton, on the other hand, is portrayed as more that of the Hollywood Nerd.

-- Cookie in Neds Declassified School Survival Guide.
+- Cookie in Ned's Declassified School Survival Guide.

 - Rare female example: Quinn in Zoey 101.

-- Ron Yuma in Naturally Sadie.
+- Ron Yuma in Naturally, Sadie.

 - Howard Wolowitz from The Big Bang Theory.
 Howard actually knows he's a nerd, but chooses to ignore this and act like he's cool in the hopes that people (especially women) will be fooled.
 He fits this trope so well he could perfectly be the Trope Codifier for younger viewers.